-Oasis Charitable Trust is wholly committed to ensuring that all children and adults at risk who engage with Oasis activities across the Oasis Group through its subsidiaries (Oasis UK, Oasis Community Learning, Oasis College, Oasis Community Partnerships, Oasis Aquila Housing and STOP THE TRAFFIK), are cared for in a safe and secure environment.
+Oasis Charitable Trust is wholly committed to ensuring that all children and adults at risk who engage with Oasis activities across the Oasis group through its subsidiaries (Oasis Community Learning, Oasis Community Partnerships, Oasis Community Housing and STOP THE TRAFFIK), are cared for in a safe and secure environment.
 To fulfil this commitment, a number of safeguarding arrangements are in place.

 Policy and Procedures

 We will ensure all policies and procedures in respect of safeguarding children and adults at risk are up to date, and (in the case of our Child Protection policies) in line with the most recent publication of Keeping Children Safe in Education.
 The policies are accessible to all staff and form part of our staff induction process.
 Policies and procedures are reviewed and revised by our Boards on a regular basis.
 Operationally, these policies are updated annually and are distributed to all staff and volunteers as part of our annual training schedule.
 In our community hubs, policies are contextualised at a local level, and each Academy and Community/Church setting has a local version of the policy with relevant local details (e.g., name of Safeguarding Lead) added.
 Our national policies can be viewed using the following links:

 Oasis Community Learning Policy (for all our Oasis Academies)

 Oasis Community Partnerships Policy – Children (for all our children/youth, families, church, and community work)